Zhao Yun: Video games

 Zhao Yun is one of the Five Tiger Generals that must be recruited by the player in the NES RPG Destiny of an Emperor.

 Zhao Yun appears as a playable character in Koei's Dynasty Warriors and Warriors Orochi video game series.
 He is usually featured prominently on the cover of each title, and is most often used by the developers in screenshots and other promotional materials for upcoming releases.
 He also appears in all instalments of Koei's Romance of the Three Kingdoms strategy game series.

 The playable champion Xin Zhao in the multiplayer online battle arena game League of Legends is based on Zhao Yun.
-Zhao Yun also appears as a playable character in Lost Saga, Heroes Evolved, and Mobile Legends: Bang Bang.
+Zhao Yun also appears as a playable character in Lost Saga, Honor of Kings, Arena of Valor, Heroes Evolved and Mobile Legends: Bang Bang.
 He was later renamed to "Zilong" by the latter.

 Zhao Yun appears as a Hero in the 2019 grand strategy game Total War: Three Kingdoms.

+Zhao Yun appears as a stray Rider-class Servant in the 2023 video game Fate/Samurai Remnant, specifically in their third DLC titled: "Bailong and the Crimson Demon".
+His Noble Phantasm, "Lone Charge at Changban", is based on his exploits during the Battle of Changban.